 - the wall-top walkways are NOT suitable for wheelchairs, mobility scooters, prams or pushchairs,

 - great care must be taken to ensure the safety of children,

 - the City Council has banned dogs (except for assistance dogs) from all parts of the wall-top walkway.

 - The main circuit of the Wall Walk is 2.88 miles long.
 At a brisk pace without stops, it can be completed in 45 minutes.
 However, at a more moderate pace (with time to read the notes and enjoy the view) it is likely to take between one and two hours.
-The loop following St Mary's defences adds an extra 0.66 miles (15 to 30 minutes).
+The St Mary's Abbey defences loop adds an extra 0.66 miles (15 to 30 minutes).